Analysis: With unease, Americans lurch into coronavirus era

 So this is where we are:

 Major League Baseball’s opening day postponed.
 Broadway and Hollywood grinding to a halt, and March Madness canceled.
 Universities from Harvard to UCLA telling students to stay away.
 Most travelers from Europe banned.
-Tom Hanks, Hollywood’s embodiment of everyday American-ness, felled by the new virus.
+Tom Hanks, Hollywood’s embodiment of everyday American-ness, in isolation in an Australian hospital with the virus.
 And the speaker of the House of Representatives taking this question Thursday morning: “How prepared is Congress to work from home?”

 This, in mid-March 2020, is now the very abnormal normal in the new United States of Purell — a nation that watched for weeks as the coronavirus erupted in China, South Korea, Iran and Italy before starting down the path of figuring out how to encounter this threat itself.